-This section provides an overview of the different water vapour data products that will be available from the WV_cci at the end of the project.
+This section provides an overview of the different water vapour data products that will be available from the WV\cci at the end of the project.
 Detailed specifications of these data products and their input data are provided in Section 3.

-The primary datasets (or CDRs) that WV_cci produced are illustrated in Figure 2-1.
+The primary datasets (or CDRs) that WV\cci produced are illustrated in Figure 2-1.
 These include gridded L3 total column water vapour over land (CDR-1) and merged over land and ocean (CDR-2), and also L3 vertically resolved water vapour with focus on the stratosphere (CDR-3) and with focus on the UTLS (CDR-4).
-In addition to the primary datasets, WV_cci also makes the input data (L2 and L3) that are used to generate CDR-3 and CDR-4 available.

-Figure 2-1: Instruments from which input observations (L2 data products) are obtained, and resulting climate data records (CDRs; L3 data products) for total column (TCWV; CDR-1 and CDR-2) and vertically resolved (VRes WV; CDR-3 and CDR-4) water vapour.
+Figure 2-1: Instruments and considered time periods from which input observations (L2 data products) are obtained, and resulting climate data records (CDRs; L3 data products) for total column (TCWV; CDR-1 and CDR-2) and vertically resolved (VRes WV; CDR-3 and CDR-4) water vapour.